pycom/pycom-micropython-sigfox/readme.md

 ### 2.5. util_boot ###

-This software is used to set PicoCell Gateway in dfu mode for download new FW MCU.
+This software is used to set PicoCell Gateway in dfu mode for programming the MCU with a new firmware.

 ### 2.6. util_chip_id ###

 This software is used to obtain the unique id of the PicoCell gateway.
-64 bits unique id extracts from the STM32 uinque id registers.
+64 bits unique id extracted from the STM32 unique id registers.

 4. Changelog
 -------------

+### v0.1.0  ###

+* util_boot: no more command line parameter, only used to switch to DFU mode
+* util_chip_id: no more command line parameter, just print the PicoCell GW unique ID on the console.
+* HAL: removed com_only parameter from lgw_connect() function

 ### v0.0.1  ###